bgerardi20/budget-buddy-react-capstone/README.md

 # Working Prototype
-Find a working prototype with Node at https://budget-buddy-react-capstone.herokuapp.com/
+Find a working prototype with Node at https://budget-buddy-react-capstone.herokuapp.com/ and with React at https://bgerardi20.github.io/budget-buddy-react-capstone-react/build

 # Functionality